nglm/graphapp/README.md

     ```

 3. In your browser, go to the following URL `http://127.0.0.1:8080/`
+4. Choose your type of visualization
-4. Interact with the plots as you wish
+5. Interact with the plots as you wish
-5. The generated graphs are saved in the `GraphApp/data/graphs` folder and can be loaded and manipulated with the `persigraph` python package.
+6. The generated graphs are saved in the `GraphApp/data/graphs` folder and can be loaded and manipulated with the `persigraph` python package.